jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

-## Soaring through the Skies of Evolutionary History - Documentation
+# Soaring through the Skies of Evolutionary History: Documentation

-### Description ###
+## Description ##

 This visualization illustrates the history of the universe within the persepctive of a flight from Los Angeles International Airport (LAX) to Boston Logan (BOS).

-### Motivation ###
+## Motivation ##

 I created this project as a Mother's Day gift to my mom, an Evolutionary Biology professor at UCLA.
 My mom has often encouraged me and her students to look beyond human exceptionalism and appreciate how small a role humankind has played within the history and evolution of the universe.
 Over break, she showed me a video infographic from Business Insider which she loved and wanted to use for her classes so I decided that I would secretly create a similar visualization for this CS course's final project.
 I believe this project is a fitting blend of my personal research interests in cartography and my mom's Evolutionary Biology work.

 Given that the deadline for this project falls on Mother's Day, I hope this will make for both a wonderful end to this CS course as well as a hopefully well-recieved Mother's Day gift for my mom (fingers crossed!).

-### Components ####
+## Components ##

-*I changed the original graphic from LAX to JFK to a flight path from LAX to BOS which more accurately reflected my own journey from Los Angeles originally to Cambridge, MA.
+ *The graphic that inspired this work was changed considerably for this project.
+To start, the flight path was changed from LAX to JFK to a flight path from LAX to BOS which more accurately reflected my own journey from Los Angeles originally to Cambridge, MA.
 A number of changes were added from the original infographic video which include but not limited to the manipulatability of time/event sliders, emoji-based stopping points, and functionality for other flight paths to name just a few.*

 **1. Animated Flight Path**